LShahmiri/LShahmiri.github.io/_posts/2025-08-22-Breast-Cancer-Classification.md

 - Mutual Information provides a principled data-centric solution
 - RGB-based MIGT reduces overfitting more effectively than grayscale MI selection

-This work aligns with ongoing PhD research on robust and explainable deep learning for medical imaging.
+This work aligns with my PhD research on robust deep learning technique for medical imaging.

 ---
 ### 🔗 GitHub Repository